Polish music charts: History

 In the 1970s and the 1980s, Polish music monthly Non Stop published a year-end list of the best selling albums in Poland.
 In the mid-1990s, two monthly sales lists were launched and published in music magazines.
 The first one was a top 50 compiled by ZPAV, based on shipment, not sales, which continues to be published to date.
 The other was a top 100 called Gorąca Setka (English: Hot 100), printed monthly in Gazeta Muzyczna.
 This chart was compiled from actual sale figures as reported by over 130 music shops across Poland and included both albums and singles.

-From autumn 1994 to September 1997, journalist Artur Orzech presented a top 20 albums list on Radio Bis which was later extended to 25 and 30 positions.
-This chart was also based on actual sales data obtained from about 150 music shops, including albums as well as singles.
+From October 1994 to September 1997, journalist Artur Orzech presented a weekly top 20 albums list on Radio Bis which was later extended to 25 and 30 positions.
+This chart was also based on actual sales data obtained from about 150 music shops, including albums as well as singles as opposed to being two separate lists.
+As the chart ended when Radio Bis ceased, this meant that Poland was without a weekly chart for two years.

 The official weekly albums chart, OLiS, consisting of 50 positions, was launched in October 2000.
 This chart was strictly based on physical albums sales from selected major retailers.
 In 2010 monthly OLiS chart was also launched.

 In 2017, weekly and monthly vinyl sales charts were launched to reflect the resurgence of popularity of the vinyl format.

 On 16 January 2023 ZPAV announced that starting from its current chart OLiS would be based not only on physical sales, but also streaming equivalents from four services: Spotify, YouTube (including YouTube Music and YouTube Premium), Apple Music and Deezer.
 Apart from that, both monthly charts were defunct and two new weekly charts were created: for physical sale only and for streaming only.